Universalism in this area of Indiana dates back to about 1828, when the Rev. Hiram

 Palatine, Ill.
 The Rev. Dr. Marlene Walker served as our interim minister through August

 On May 2nd of 2010, our church called Rev. Charlie Davis to become our new minister.
 He held his first service on Sept.
 5, 2010.
 He served the congregation just under eight years, presiding at his last service on July 31, 2018.
-Our Invited Minister is Rosemary Morrison, whose beginning date is pending visa approval.
+Our Interim Minister, Rosemary Morrison, joined us in early 2019.

 Today the church has 184 signed members with many additional active friends.